jcoglan/unsafe_sjr/README.md

 ## How does the attack work?

-When you make a request, the browser looks up any cookies is holds that are scoped to the scheme, host and path of the request's URL, and includes them in the request.
+When you make a request, the browser looks up any cookies it holds that are scoped to the scheme, host and path of the request's URL, and includes them in the request.
 This includes requests made by `script` tags.
 So, when `http://bob:3001/evil.html` includes `http://alice:3000/notes.js`, the cookies